 Jessica’s mission is to make the road-to-wellness fun, easy to follow, budget friendly, and delicious!
 Jessica holds a Masters degree in Health Science from Drexel University and certification in Culinary Medicine from Tulane University’s acclaimed Goldring Center for Culinary Medicine.
 She has more than eleven years of clinical experience as a Physician Assistant.

 Jessica’s passion for culinary medicine is rooted in her own life experience.
 As a teen and young adult, Jessica suffered from unexplained episodes of syncope (fainting), complex migraines, GERD, esophageal ulcers, and other intrusive health symptoms.
 At this time in her life, Jessica felt confused and frustrated with lack of guidance, prescription pushing, and cold bedside manner of many practitioners she visited with.
 As Jessica empowered herself and transformed her diet, she began to learned which foods triggered her symptoms.
-Now, due to her lifestyle modification, she is able to live symptom-free.
+Now, due to her lifestyle and dietary modification, she is able to live symptom-free.
+While this isn’t the case for everyone, lifestyle and food, Jessica believes can have a considerable impact.

-Inspired by her own experience, Jessica has made it her mission to bring the transformative benefits of culinary medicine to others.
-Whether with patients, in front of an audience, or engaging with her social media following, Jessica can be counted on to demystify the science behind the latest health trends in simple, fun and delicious ways.
+Inspired by her own experience, Jessica has made it her mission to bring to the forefront, the potentially transformative benefits of food and life balance.
+Whether with patients, in front of an audience, or engaging with her social media following, Jessica can be counted on to demystify facts and science behind the food and share delicious meal ideas.

 Thank you so much for welcoming me into your kitchen.
-I believe that wellness isn’t complicated and it isn’t about shoulds and shouldn’ts.
-It’s about real science, real food and real people.
-It feels amazing and tastes delicious.
+I believe that wellness shouldn’t feel overwhelming and complicated.

-Whatever wellness means to you, I can’t wait to help you get there!
+Whatever wellness means to you, I can’t wait to share my journey and inspire you to make the food that makes you feel your best!

 As a physician assistant, I’ve seen first hand how the nutritional choices people make on a day-to-day basis are powerful enough to change lives.
 For example, certain foods may decrease the risk of certain cancers, while others can lower risk of cardiovascular disease.
 Still others can be used as adjunct treatment for mental health.
 Knowing which foods are right for you given your health history and wellness goals, empowers you take an empowered and active role in your own health and wellness.